Amalakwang

 Amalakwang or Malakwang is a vegetable found in Northern Uganda.
 It is a type of roselle (Hibiscus sabdariffa) that has multiple preparations.
 One recipe boils it, combines it with groundnut paste, and serves it with sweet potatoes, posho and rice.
+Amalakwang is also prepared or mixed with fish and beans, mainly by the Alur of Uganda.
 The vegetable is also dried and preserved for a longer period of time.
 It is also used for medicinal purposes.

 It is also found in the Ugandan regions of West Nile, Eastern Uganda and Karamoja.